hoz011/cse15l-lab-reports/lab-report-1-week-2.md

 ---
 **There are multiple other commands you can run in one line to make things more efficient:**

-1. Using quotations around your command:
+1. Using quotations around your command to execute it from the client:

     `$ ssh cs15lwi22@ieng6.ucsd.edu "ls"`